Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Introduction

-An alternative method for recharging exhausted EVs is battery swapping, where a drained battery is exchanged for a fully charged one within a few minutes.
-There was a heated debate over plug-in charging and battery swapping, after which many western countries decided to dominantly invest in charging stations instead of battery swapping stations.
-One of the primary reasons is the absence of standardized batteries among EV manufacturers.
-However, in contrast to many western nations, China takes a more impartial stance, encouraging both plug-in charging and battery swapping technologies.
-The policy is based on the belief that, unlike private EVs owned by individual drivers, ride-hailing platforms can unify the EV model and battery standard through centralized procurement (such as Caocao Chuxing in China and Waymo in the United States), thereby addressing the compatibility issue and making battery swapping a feasible solution.
-The advantages of battery swapping can be tremendous for commercial fleets: battery swapping can fully recharge EVs in a few minutes, which can significantly reduce charging downtime, improve fleet utilization, and bolster the business sustainability for mobility service providers.
-Consequently, battery swapping has regained attention from the industry in recent years.
-For instance, Oil giant BP teamed up with Chinese battery swapping specialist Aulton to offer services for taxis, ride-hailing vehicles, and other passenger cars \cite{chinadaily}.
-Nio, one of the largest EV manufacturers in China, has already built more than 1,200 battery swapping stations and plans to have over 4,000 stations in operation by 2025 \cite{nio}.
-Ample, a unicorn startup based in San Francisco, provides battery swapping services for Uber EVs using modular power packs.
-They estimate that a ride-hailing driver only needs to spend 3.6 hours per week for EV charging when using battery swapping, 86\% less time than using fast charging \cite{ample}.
-However, we must recognize that the proliferation of battery swapping infrastructure is significantly slower than that of charging stations because battery swapping stations are more expensive to construct and install.
+Battery swapping is an alternative method for recharging depleted EVs, where an empty battery is replaced with a fully charged one in a few minutes.
+There was a heated debate over plug-in charging and battery swapping, after which many western countries predominantly invested in charging stations instead of battery swapping stations.
+One primary reason for this preference is the lack of standardized batteries among EV manufacturers.
+In contrast, China has taken a more impartial stance, encouraging both plug-in charging and battery swapping technologies.
+This policy is based on the belief that, standardizing batteries is more feasible for commercial vehicles than for privately-owned EVs.
+In recent years, governments are pushing electrification among taxi fleets, which naturally come with a unified battery model (see Shenzhen \cite{EV_shenzhen} for an example).
+In the private sector, ride-hailing platforms have actively collaborated with automobile manufacturers to produce affordable EVs tailored for ride-hailing services.
+Notable examples include the battery-swappable Cao Cao 60 \cite{geely}, a joint effort between Caocao Mobility and Geely, and the D1 \cite{didi}, co-developed by Didi and BYD.
+Uber is also working with automakers to develop custom-made EVs for ride-hailing and delivery applications \cite{wsj}.
+Large-scale deployment of these customized EVs can naturally address the compatibility issue, making battery swapping a viable solution.
+Furthermore, future mobility-on-demand systems are envisioned to be driven by electric and autonomous vehicles that operate under the centralized control of the platform.
+In fact, both Uber and Didi have announced their plans to offer services using robotaxis \cite{uber_waymo}\cite{didi_robotaxi}.
+This important trend further justifies a unified battery standard and the feasibility of battery swapping.
+The advantages of battery swapping can be tremendous for electric ride-hailing fleets.
+It enables faster recharge compared to even the fastest chargers, which can substantially reduce charging downtime, improve fleet utilization, and thereby enhance business sustainability.
+In this regard, battery swapping is a competitive solution for large commercial fleets and is attracting increasing attention from the industry recently.
+For instance, BP has partnered with Chinese battery swapping specialist Aulton to offer services for taxis, ride-hailing vehicles, and other passenger cars \cite{chinadaily}.
+San Francisco-based startup Ample provides battery swapping services for Uber and other commercial EVs using modular power packs.
+They estimate that a ride-hailing driver only needs to spend 3.6 hours per week charging their EV using battery swapping, which is 86\% less time than using fast charging \cite{ample}.
+Nevertheless, we must recognize that scaling a battery swapping network requires a longer timeline due to the higher deployment costs.